Better-Britain/reports/reports/osa-explainer/sections/04_case_studies.md

 <summary><strong>Follow‑question: what evidence should services publish?</strong></summary>
 Short answer: method choices, deletion/retention, fallback ladder, and appeal stats.

 Plain‑English notices should explain which methods are offered, whether images are deleted, what fallbacks exist, and how appeals work.
 Transparency reports should include high‑level metrics on verification success/failure and complaint outcomes.
-The OSA’s transparency expectations and Ofcom’s audit powers support this (see gov.uk OSA explainer; Ofcom roadmap).
+The OSA’s transparency expectations and Ofcom’s audit powers support this (see the government’s [OSA explainer](https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer) and Ofcom’s [roadmap to regulation](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/roadmap-to-regulation)).
 </details>